 Making, Reengineering, and Reinnovation–among them, which strategic option is more attractive than others.
 It depends on the way each of them is exploited and the progression path is followed through.
 Although making is the easiest entry path, however, it has been losing its attractiveness.
-On the other hand, in the absence of reinnovation, reengineering does not lead to profitable journey.
-Hence, these strategic options demand synergistic approach for entering and developing industrial economy.
+On the other hand, in the absence of reinnovation, reengineering does not lead to a profitable journey.
+Hence, these strategic options demand a synergistic approach for entering and developing the industrial economy.

 Making, reengineering, and reinnovation are three windows for developing the industrial economy for many countries.
 Make in India is India’s flagship program for developing the industrial economy.
 On the other hand, Japanese and Korean are known for the success of reengineering—followed by reinnovation.
 After being the world’s factory through making, China has embarked on a reinnovation strategy to strengthen its global industrial economy position.
 What they do mean and what are opportunities and challenges to succeed in these strategies are often not clear.

 Acquiring making capability is not enough to succeed in the industrial economy

 Once a product is developed, the making of copies of the product proceeds.
 For making each copy, we need components, machinery, and labor.
 The simplest form of making begins with assembling.
 For developing countries, this is often the entry point in the industrial economy.
 They import capital machinery and all the components.
 Labor is the major local input for assembling those imported components.
 Very high wage differential offers the incentive to developing countries of sourcing local labor in assembling imported components.
 The next phase of making could be to manufacture some of the components.
 As a result, local value addition increases.
 However, is it a profitable proposition?
 How far is it feasible to produce profitable revenue by producing an exact replica of imported finished counterparts?
 Does it offer a scalable and sustainable path of growth of the industrial economy?

 Local assembling does not offer a profitable option